2026 Board Nominations

 The process is guided by ATS and COA bylaws:

-In the September preceding the ATS-COA Biennial Meeting, ATS invites member schools to submit nominations via an online form.
-Nominations may come from presidents and academic deans of member schools..
+In the September preceding the ATS-COA Biennial Meeting, ATS invites member schools to submit suggestions for the nomination committees via an online form.
+Recommendations may only come from presidents, academic deans, and cabinet-level administrators of member schools and be submitted by Friday, October 17, 2025.

 2. Review and Shortlist